ykotseruba/attention_and_driving/scene_gaze.md

 <pre>
 @article{2016_T-ITS_Deng,
-    author = "Deng, Tao and Yang, Kaifu and Li, Yongjie and Yan, Hongmei", title = "Where does the driver look?
-Top-down-based saliency detection in a traffic driving environment", journal = "IEEE Transactions on Intelligent Transportation Systems", volume = "17",
+    author = "Deng, Tao and Yang, Kaifu and Li, Yongjie and Yan, Hongmei", journal = "IEEE Transactions on Intelligent Transportation Systems", number = "7",
-    number = "7",
     pages = "2051--2062",
-    year = "2016",
-    publisher = "IEEE"
+    publisher = "IEEE",
+    title = "Where does the driver look?
+Top-down-based saliency detection in a traffic driving environment", volume = "17",
+    year = "2016"
 }
 </pre>
 </ul>